loghyr/pNFSWars/README.md

-This draft pulls is Informational in that it desceibes how to split the 5661 text on pNFS and File Layouts apart.
+This draft is informational in that it descibes the difference between the pNFS Layout semantics and the File Layout Type.

 http://www.ietf.org/html.charters/nfsv4-charter.html
 http://www.ietf.org/mail-archive/web/nfsv4/index.html